orchidsoftware/orchid.software/docs/en/hig/table.md

 While there may be situations that warrant deviating from this rule, it is best to reserve center-aligned text for specific design elements, such as headlines and subheadings.
 The irregular left and right margins created by center-aligned text can be disruptive to the reader's eye and make it difficult to scan through information efficiently.

+When dealing with cells that contain multiple rows, aim to use the same number of rows across all cells.
+If this is not possible, arrange the cells with the greatest height at the start of the row.

 ## Compare Data